Crunch-io/webdocs/_includes/custom/crunchbox.md

-CrunchBox is a special purpose widget that allows to embed data in any website.
+A CrunchBox are used to embed embed Crunch data in any website in an interactive widget.

 Create a CrunchBox by opening [Dataset Properties](crunch_dataset-properties.html) and then clicking **CrunchBox**.